 - Power – Indicates that the power supply units are receiving power and operating normally.

-The following figure shows the back panel of a SD-WAN 1000-SE appliance.
+The following figure shows the back panel of an SD-WAN 1000 EE appliance.

-The following components are visible on the back panel of an SD-WAN 1000-SE appliance:
+The following components are visible on the back panel of an SD-WAN 1000 PE (EE) appliance:

 - Accelerated pairs of Ethernet ports (apA and apB) which function as accelerated bridges

 - Serial line: COM1